 Upgrade to VIP for $15.
 VIP tickets include reserved seating and a complimentary holiday beverage.

 Group pricing is available for parties of 10+.
 Groups of 10-24 receive $3 off the general admission ticket price.
 Groups of 25+ receive $5 off the general admission ticket price.
 VIP upgrades are available for $15 per ticket.
 Call 404.523.1477 x111 for more information.

 See SANTALAND for FREE!
 Become a Horizon Theatre Usher!

 Click here to email us.
 Include date(s) on which you’d like to usher.

 *Ticket prices are subject to change.
 Buy early for best pricing.
-8% sales tax will be added to all ticket orders.
+8.9% sales fees will be added to all ticket orders.
 Internet convenience fee added to all online orders.
 No refunds, exchanges, or late seating.

 Playwright – David Sedaris